 - NorthBay Level II Trauma Center

 - NorthBay Center for Neuroscience, with neurosurgery and spine surgery

 - NorthBay Heart & Vascular Center with open-heart surgery capability

-Passama has been active in local organizations for more than three decades, serving the Solano Community College Foundation board of directors and serving as Chairman of the Board of the Vacaville Chamber of Commerce.
+Passama served on Solano Community College Foundation board of directors and was chairman of the board of the Vacaville Chamber of Commerce.